-Tender savory beef meatballs with sauce and cheese doesn’t exactly conjure up phrases like “health food” but this healthier Baked Meatball Parmesan is closer to healthy than you might think.
-It’s less than 300 calories per serving, it’s made with lean grass-fed beef, bound with whole grain bulgur and the meatballs are baked not pan fried so they aren’t greasy.
+Tender savory beef meatballs with sauce and cheese doesn’t exactly conjure up phrases like “health food,” but these healthier Oven Baked Meatballs with Parmesan are closer to healthy than you might think.
+It’s less than 300 calories per serving, it’s made with lean grass-fed beef, bound with whole grain bulgur, and the meatballs are baked not pan fried so they aren’t greasy.
 And yet it’s is so satisfyingly comforting, that you’ll never feel deprived when you have it for dinner.
 I mean, look at these meatballs, folks!
 Can you say “Yum!”

 So, anyway to make a short story long, now I have a source for beef that is loosely packed, and can easily be blended into meatballs- without fear of overworking it.
 Hence that’s why you will be seeing me in the meat department doing enthusiastic jumping jacks.